Soy Chemicals Market Outlook:

-Soy Chemicals Market size was valued at USD 28.3 billion in 2024 and is projected to reach approximately USD 66.1 billion by the end of 2037, rising at a CAGR of 6.6% during the forecast period, i.e., 2025-2037.
-In 2025, the industry size of soy chemicals is evaluated at USD 30.1 billion.
+Soy Chemicals Market size was valued at USD 30.59 billion in 2025 and is projected to reach approximately USD 51.69 billion by the end of 2035, rising at a CAGR of 5.4% during the forecast period, i.e., 2026-2035.
+In 2026, the industry size of soy chemicals is assessed at USD 32.26 billion.

-Soy Chemicals Sector: Growth Drivers and Challenges
+Soy Chemicals Market - Growth Drivers and Challenges

 Growth Drivers

-- EU's sustainable chemicals initiative: The European chemicals agency (ECHA) has published new risk classes for endocrine disruptors and viscous substances according to EU criteria.
+- EU's sustainable chemicals initiative: The European Chemicals Agency (ECHA) has published new risk classes for endocrine disruptors and viscous substances according to EU criteria.
 Such measures are intended to recognize and reduce the risks of long-lived chemicals in the environment.
 Adoption of these rules incentivizes the chemical industry to transition to safer and more renewable options, such as soy-based chemicals, compatible with today´s sustainability objectives and regulatory requirements.

 - Innovations in chemical production: Progress in chemical production technologies, including the design of greener catalysts and upgraded extraction procedures, can upgrade efficiency and reduce the cost of soy-based chemicals production.
 For example, by introducing advanced catalysis, production efficiency has increased by 21%, yielding major economic and environmental benefits.
 These changes are promoting demand for soy-based chemicals as a natural replacement for petrochemical products.